lucaventrice/frontend-mentor/README.md

 My Frontend Mentor projects

-See the live preview [here](https://reverent-shirley-6a37fe.netlify.app/).
+See the live previews [here](https://reverent-shirley-6a37fe.netlify.app/).